COVID-19 care pathways

 A care pathway for patients who are COVID-19 positive is active in the north west region of Melbourne.
-This pathway began in a pilot phase from 3 August 2020 and supports continuity of care with patients’ usual general practice.
+This pathway began in a pilot phase from 3 August 2020.
+This pilot informed the statewide guidelines for management of COVID-19 and supports continuity of care with patients’ usual general practice.
 Clinical and referral information is available on HealthPathways Melbourne.

-The pathway was co-designed by the Royal Melbourne Hospital (RMH), cohealth, North Western Melbourne Primary Health Network (NWMPHN) and the Victorian Department of Health and Human Services (DHHS), supported by PwC.
-Western Health, Mercy Health and Djerriwarrh Health Services have also joined this pathway.
+The pathway was co-designed by the Royal Melbourne Hospital (RMH), cohealth, North Western Melbourne Primary Health Network (NWMPHN) and the Victorian Department of Health, supported by PwC.
+Western Health, Djerriwarrh Health Services, Mercy Health, the Royal Children’s Hospital and Monash Health have also joined this pathway.

 The pathway is designed to provide safe, high quality care, including community-based care for low risk COVID-19 positive patients, with escalation mechanisms to higher levels of care if required.

-- Medium risk patients and high risk patients are cared for by RMH.
+- High risk patients are cared for by RMH.
+High risk pregnant patients are cared for by Monash Health.

-Our Primary Health Care Improvement team is reaching out to GPs who have a patient enrolled in the pathway to provide support and access to useful resources and tools.
+Our Primary Health Care Improvement team is contacting GPs who have patients enrolled in the pathway to provide support and access to useful resources and tools.

 More information for GPs and care providers is available below.